Korijn/keycmd/README.md

 ![Add Key](docs/wcm-add-key.png)

 > **Note**
-> Pull requests to add visual guides for other platforms are most welcome!
+> Pull requests to add visual guides for macOS and linux keyrings are most welcome!

 Now, create a `.keycmd` config file in your user home folder.
 Put the following configuration in the file and save: